Law Society of Ontario: Treasurer

 The Law Society is headed by a treasurer.
-He or she is elected by the benchers, who comprise "Convocation" – in effect, the Society's board of directors, as the Society is an Ontario Corporation without share capital.
+The treasurer is elected by the benchers, who comprise "Convocation" – in effect, the Society's board of directors, as the Society is an Ontario Corporation without share capital.
 All lawyer-benchers are elected by the Society's members, and eight lay benchers are appointed by the provincial government.

-The current Treasurer is Jacqueline Horvat (elected on June 15, 2022), and the current CEO of the Law Society is Diana Miles.
+The current Treasurer is Peter Wardle (elected on June 19, 2024), and the latest CEO of the Law Society is Diana Miles, until her March 2025 termination.